-In this section, the relationship between the construction output and GDP in the country is analysed for the period between 1998 and 2020 using time series data from TurkStat.
-The focus of the analysis is to investigate the trends in the construction sectors and identify the factors that contribute to their growth and decline over time.
-Examining these time series enables us to understand the dynamics of the construction sector and its effects on the overall economy as well as the effectiveness of government policies and incentives in supporting the construction sector during critical periods.
+In this section, the relationship between the construction output and GDP in the country for the period between 1998 and 2020 is analysed using time series data from TurkStat.
+The focus of the analysis was to investigate the trends in the construction sectors and identify the factors that contribute to their growth and decline over time.
+Examining these time series enables an understanding of the dynamics of the construction sector and its effects on the overall economy as well as the effectiveness of government policies and incentives in supporting the construction sector during critical periods.

-Figure 5 illustrates a growing share of construction in GDP from 2002 to 2017, with a peak at 7.5% in 2017.
-This increase was only interrupted in the period 2008-2009, and the share began declining in 2018 and fell to 5.5% in 2020.
-In contrast, the share of industry in GDP fluctuated between 18% and 20% during the same period.
-This indicates the growing importance of construction in the Turkish economy and the potential vulnerability of the sector to external shocks.
+Figure 5 illustrates a growing share of construction in GDP from 2002 to 2017, which peaked at 7.5% in 2017.
+This increase was only interrupted in the period from 2008 to 2009 and the share began to decline in 2018 and fell to 5.5% in 2020.
+The share of industry in GDP also fluctuated between 18% and 20% in the same period.
+This indicated the growing importance of construction in the Turkish economy and the potential vulnerability of the sector to external shocks.

 Figure 5.
-The share of the construction and industry output in GDP.
+The share of the construction and industry output in GDP

-Figure 6 indicates that construction output and GDP followed a similar pattern in the 2000s, with a decrease in 2001 and the 2008-2009 period, followed by a rapid recovery until 2018.
+Figure 6 indicates that construction output and GDP followed a similar pattern in the 2000s, with a decrease in 2001 and the period between 2008 and 2009, followed by a rapid recovery until 2018.
 However, after 2018, the correlation between construction output and GDP deteriorated, as construction output did not respond to the increase in GDP.
+This deterioration was more evident in the graph of construction output and GDP in USD (as shown in Figure 7).

 Figure 6.
-Construction output and GDP at real prices in Turkish Lira.
+Construction output and GDP at real prices in TRY